discordjs/discord.js/packages/builders/docs/examples/Slash Command Builders.md

 			.setName('boop_reminder')
-			.setDescription('How often should we remind you to boop the user') .addChoices({ name: 'Every day', value: 1 }, { name: 'Weekly', value: 7 })
+			.setDescription('How often should we remind you to boop the user') .addChoices({ name: 'Every day', value: 1 }, { name: 'Weekly', value: 7 }) );
-			// Or, if you prefer adding more choices at once, you can use an array .addChoices(
-				['Every three months', 90],
-				['Yearly', 365],
-			),
-	);

 // Get the final raw data that can be sent to Discord